add contact to address book

 View Curriculum Vitae

-Dr. Cortés Ortiz received her Ph.D. from the University of East Anglia in 2003; her dissertation on the evolution of howler monkeys was mainly directed by Dr. Eldredge Bermingham of the Smithsonian Tropical Research Institute.
-In 1998, she received a master's degree in neuroethology from the Universidad Veracruzana, in Xalapa, Veracruz, Mexico, with a dissertation on the mating behavior and social system of howler monkeys.
+Dr. Cortés Ortiz received her Ph.D. from the University of East Anglia in 2003; her dissertation was focused on the evolution of howler monkeys.
+Part of her dissertation research was conducted at the Smithsonian Tropical Research Institute in Panama.
+In 1998, she received a master's degree in Neuroethology from the Universidad Veracruzana, in Xalapa, Veracruz, Mexico, with a dissertation on the mating behavior and social system of howler monkeys.
 She received her bachelor's degree in biology from the Universidad Veracruzana in 1992.
 She joined the faculty of Universidad Veracruzana, as a permanent research professor at the Tropical Research Center (2003-2005).
-At the University of Michigan she has been an assistant research scientist since September 2004 in a shared position between the Department of Ecology and Evolutionary Biology and the Museum of Zoology.
+At the University of Michigan, she was an assistant research scientist from 2004-2013 and is currently a research associate professor in the Department of Ecology and Evolutionary Biology.

 Dr. Cortés Ortiz's research interests include the evolution and systematics of Neotropical primates.
-Her work has been focused on phylogenetics of howler monkeys (genus Alouatta), as well as the phylogeography and colonization patterns of Alouatta in Mesoamerica.
-She is also working on the characterization of a hybrid zone between A. palliata and A. pigra, two true species that are hybridizing in Southeast Mexico.
-Additionally, she is interested in using molecular tools to understand patterns of primate behavior and to establish a basis for primate conservation.
+Her work has been focused on phylogenetics and phylogeography of howler monkeys (genus Alouatta), as well as other Neotropical primates.
+She is also working on the characterization of a hybrid zone between A. palliata and A. pigra, sister species that diverged approximately 3 million years ago and are currently hybridizing in southeast Mexico.
+Additionally, she uses molecular tools to understand patterns of primate behavior and to establish a basis for primate conservation.

 Ecology and Evolutionary Biology

 2019 Kraus Nat.
 Sci.
 Bldg.830 North University